-CARPAL TUNNEL SYNDROME
+SYMPTOMS OF CARPAL TUNNEL SYNDROME

 The symptoms of carpal tunnel syndrome often first appear in one or both hands during the night.
 You may wake up feeling the need to “shake out” the hand or wrist.
 As symptoms worsen, you may feel tingling during the day accompanied by decreased grip strength.

 Despite its name, carpal tunnel syndrome is rarely caused by an actual defect in the carpal tunnel (the wrist bones and connective tissue that house the median nerve, tendons, arteries, and veins), but rather adhesions on the fascia surrounding this area.

-TRADITIONAL TREATMENT OPTIONS
+TRADITIONAL TREATMENT OPTIONS FOR CARPAL TUNNEL SYNDROME

 Often traditional treatments only focus on the symptoms and fail to treat the true cause of the syndrome.
 Some of the current procedures offered for carpal tunnel are:

 Carpal tunnel release is one of the most common surgical procedures in the United States.
 Many patients require surgery on both hands.
-Surgery is often successful, but full healing can take months.
-Some patients may have infection, nerve damage, stiffness, and pain at the scar.
+Surgery is often successful, but full recovery can take months.
+Some patients struggle with infection, nerve damage, stiffness, and pain at the scar.
 Occasionally the wrist loses strength because the carpal ligament is cut.

 Patients are encouraged to undergo physical therapy after surgery to restore wrist strength.
 Some patients may need to adjust job duties or even change jobs after recovery from surgery.
 It is also possible for the condition to reoccur even after successful surgery.